modusdatascience/clinvoc/README.md

 The clinvoc package gives you tools for working with clinical vocabularies in Python.
 - parse and standardize clinical vocabularies
 - expand ranges and wildcard characters (i.e. '745.0-745.3' or '745.6*') into correct sets of codes
+- parse code collections directly from csv
+- code mapping to categories

 Currently, clinvoc supports the following code systems:
 - ICD9